langjam/jam0001/unseemly-behavior/README.md

 Also, to my great embarassement, I discoverd that recursive functions don't quite work, and I didn't have time to implement a recurisve `let` to implement them with.

+The implementation is in `commentary.unseemly`. `build_a_language.unseemly` is mostly pre-existing code that adds some very basic features to Unseemly, which is *extremely* barebones.